 In Pursuit of the Autonomous Farm

-John Anderson, Cory Beaujot, and Colin Hurd
+John Anderson, Cory Beaujot, Colin Hurd, and Gary Thompson

 A panel of ag tech experts will talk with the audience about the various pathways to autonomous farming and discuss what this emerging reality means to the shortline industry.